t-jarvis/hintme/docs/infra/infra.md

 ---
 layout: default
-title: UI Components
+title: Infrastructure
-nav_order: 9
+nav_order: 3
-has_children: true
+# has_children: true
-permalink: /docs/ui-components
+permalink: /docs/infrastructure
-nav_exclude: true
 ---

-# UI Components
+# Infrastructure

 To make it as easy as possible to write documentation in plain Markdown, most UI components are styled using default Markdown elements with few additional CSS classes needed.
 {: .fs-6 .fw-300 }

+## This in processing

+- GCP

+- AWS

+- Azure